UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 As a unit of a Land, Sea and Space Grant institution, we acknowledge the university system’s role in forming and maintaining colonial structures of power through land seizure and assimilation via education, among other tactics.
-Recognizing this context, we at eCampus seek approaches to teaching and learning that are decolonial, anti-racist, trauma-informed and continuously reexamined.
+Recognizing this context, we seek approaches to teaching and learning that are decolonial, anti-racist, trauma-informed and continuously reexamined.

 How are we collaborating with, honoring and valuing connection to the land and people who have been systematically less advantaged within our system?